 Antibiotics are medicines that treat infections caused by bacteria.
 They act either by killing the bacteria (bactericidal) or making it difficult for the bacteria to grow and multiply (bacteriostatic) (1).
-Infection during pregnancy may be harmful to both the mother and the growing fetus.
+Infection during pregnancy may harm both the mother’s and the growing fetus’s health.
 Therefore, doctors prescribe antibiotics when their benefits outweigh the combined maternal and fetal risks.

 This post gives you an insight into the safe use of antibiotics while pregnant, the ones contraindicated, their side effects, and precautions.